 by George Rogers

 Gilles McLean* smokes Chelseas.
 He buys his cigarettes at the Pick n Pay in Mutare—a two-hour drive on the A14 from where he lives in the Nyanga Mountains—for just $1.55 a pack.
 Like most Zimbabweans, he pays in American dollars instead of his country’s own spooked currency, shielding himself from this month’s 77 percent rise in inflation.
-So his cigarettes are still a bargain, but it will soon become obvious to us—my wife, Denise, who sits directly behind Gilles now, and Witt, my college-bound son who’s keen to do some African fly fishing—that they are killing him.
+So his cigarettes are still a bargain, but it will soon become obvious to us—my wife, Denise, who sits directly behind Gilles now; Witt, my college-bound son who’s keen to do some African fly fishing; and me—that they are killing him.

 Gilles smokes as he drives, cigarette held thoughtfully out the cracked window of his Land Cruiser, flicking ash as we bounce deeper into Nyanga National Park, much of his smoke curling back in again through the rear passenger window.
 My son muffles a cough and Denise rolls up her window.
 Gilles is our guide for the day and we’re headed into the park, hammering down red laterite roads, hugging the contours of hills dotted with ancient pit formations from the Ziwa people, a landscape of dolerite and sandstone, just kilometers from the Mozambique border, where we will be fishing the Upper Gairezi River for what Gilles tells us are feral trout: trout he assures us are still there.